1. What is Diamond?

 3. What is CVD Lab Grown Diamond?

-Synthetic diamonds are prepared or produced by CVD techniques and therefore it is called as CVD Diamonds.
+Lab Grown Diamonds are prepared or produced by CVD techniques and therefore it is called as CVD Lab Grown Diamonds.
 It is also known as Man-Made Diamonds.
 As per Federal Trade Commission guidelines,These stones have essentially the same optical, physical, and chemical properties as mined diamonds.
 Thus, they are diamonds.